lalidiaz/DevOps-Bootcamp/kubernetes/flask-app-challenge_02/README.md

 - The application runs on port `8000`.
 - The consumer needs to access `http://service-flask-app`.

 ## Include an image of the results
 Take a screenshot of the application and consumer working correctly.

-## Live Classes
-Deploy the challenge live and perform a live demonstration of the challenge deployment.

 # My Solution ✅